 con: the spec does damage

-con: weakening normal ECC+PQ to non-hybrid PQ creates security risks (statement) (statement) (statement) (statement) (etc.)
+con: weakening normal ECC+PQ to non-hybrid PQ creates security risks (statement) (statement) (statement) (statement) (statement) (etc.)

 con: since December 2023, Kyber/ML-KEM software has had emergency security patches for KyberSlash 1, then KyberSlash 2, then Clangover (statement) (statement)